keibe001/rshell/README.md

 1. Any attempts to exit within .sh files do not execute, but when typing exit in the terminal, it exits immediately
 2. Entering the [] test command without a space before the ] causes a segmentation fault.
 3. The output (True)/(False) of the test commands do not output in the .sh files, but when the command is entered individually, the output appears
+4. Uneven amount of parenthesis throws out of range error